AmoDinho/gatsby-poc/src/content/how-to-add-a-truck.md

 ##### **Step 6:** In left panel on the form, click a tab named “Truck Identification”.

 ##### Step 7: Follow the steps highlighted in the screenshots to add the required information

 ##### Step 8: Click Save

-##### Step 9: Now you will see a list of the information added in the alerts/notification dashboard
+##### Step 9: You have successfully added your Truck!
+Now you will see a list of the information added in the alerts/notification dashboard

+##### **Step 11: If you need to update any information, Click “Edit” in the top right corner, update the information then Click “Save.**

 ![](/uploads/screenshot-2020-03-24-at-15.51.10.png "Operating Licenses Information")